Let’s embark on an exciting journey to learn how to draw various pyramids using Python.

 print(n)

-Now that you’ve become proficient in creating pyramids, let’s delve into additional intriguing variations to expand your Python skills.
+Now that you’ve become proficient in creating pyramids, let’s see additional intriguing variations to expand your Python skills.

 Hollow Pyramid